Flame Fuse

 Advantage #1: Locality of Behavior

-In the version written with fuses, the position behavior code and the color behavior code are no longer interspersed.
+In the version written with fuses, the movement and coloring code are no longer interspersed.
 In order to understand a single behavior in its entirety, you need only look at that particular section of the component.
 In short, it accomplishes locality of behavior.

 Advantage #2: Composability